Hurricane Douglas (2020): Preparations and impact

 In preparation for the arrival of Douglas in Hawaii, Hurricane Watches were issued for Big Island and Maui on July 24.
-By July 25, hurricane warnings were issued for Oahu and Kauai, while tropical storm warnings were issued for the Big Island and Maui, as Douglas' track forecast became more definitive.
+By July 25, hurricane warnings were issued for Oahu and Kauai, while tropical storm warnings were issued for the Big Island and Maui, as Douglas's track forecast became more definitive.
 Emergency sirens were blared across Oahu and Maui on July 26 as Douglas approached closer to the islands.
 United States President Donald Trump issued an emergency declaration for the entire state of Hawaii, in preparation of the hurricane.
 On Oahu, 13 emergency shelters were opened across the island for those in need.
 On July 25, the Hawai'i Volcanoes National Park closed due to the hurricane.

-Despite Douglas' close pass to the Hawaiian Islands, much of the islands were spared from the worst of the hurricane as only the weak southern eyewall of Douglas brushed the islands.
+Despite Douglas's close pass to the Hawaiian Islands, much of the islands were spared from the worst of the hurricane as only the weak southern eyewall of Douglas brushed the islands.
 Overall damage was relatively minor; however, storm surge and rainfall caused moderate flooding in Kauai and Oahu.
 Winds never exceeded hurricane-force, although a 69 mph wind gust occurred on Maui.
+Strong winds caused a small tree to fall on the Hana Highway.
 Rainfall totals also reached up to 6 inches in Maui and Oahu.
 On July 26, Maui Mayor Mike Victorino stated: "You can pretty much see clear skies.
 We're so very thankful.
 I'm thankful that it passed us with very little damage and very little incidents."